 Independent undergraduate students may borrow much more.
 In these situations, the student is found to be fully responsible for his or her education.
 There is no parent responsibility.
 Student loans are typically different for these students.
 According to the Federal Student Aid,

 - 1st year students may borrow up to $9,500 overall.
 Loan amount is up to $3,500 that may be subsidized.

 - 2nd year students may borrow up to $10,500 overall.
 Subsidized loan amount is up to $4,500.

 - 3rd and further years, students may borrow $12,500 overall.
 Of that, $5,500 loan amount may be subsidized.

-Private student limits are not as set.
-The lender sets these limits.
+Private lenders set these limits when you apply for student loans.
 They are not set by the government or the school.
 They may vary significantly between available lenders.
 Many of the time, students may not borrow more than the total cost of attendance.
 Many lenders require proof of this as well.
 Be sure to check with the lender to determine these loan limits.

 How to Apply for Federal Student Loans?